ying-teaching/python/0-installation-setup/git-and-github.md

 Once you link a local repostiory with a remote repository, you can use `git push` to **push** changes to the remote repository or use `git pull` to **pull** changes made by others from the remote repository.

 ![Git local remote](./images/git-local-remote.png)

-## 3 Ingored Files/Folders

-Create a `.gitignore` file in your project root folder (the folder where `.git` folder sits) to add filenames or filename patterns for files that git should ignore.
-For node.js application, you don't want to check in installed NPM modules.
-Add the `node_modules/` to `.gitignore` will work.

-## 4 Recommended Git Workflow with VS Code

-You can perform basic git functions such as commit, push and pull within VS Code IDE -- this is much easy.
-The late part of [the VS Code video](https://youtu.be/fnPhJHN0jTE?t=1912) shows the Git operations built into the VS Code.
-The workflow now becomes the following:

-### Step 1: Create a Github Repository

-Create a new repository in Github.
-To add an appropriate `.gitignore` file, please select the "Node".
-Optionally, you can select a license to add a license copyright file and create a `README` file.

-### Step 2: Clone the Repository

-In your Github repoistory page, you can find the url.
-In your computer, open a terminal (`cmd` or `power shell` in Windows), use `git clone remote-repository-url` to clone the github repository to a folder in your local computer.
-The command will create a new folder named after the repository name.

-### Step 3: Use VS Code to open the cloned folder

-Use VS code IDE to open the cloned folder.
-Then work on this local repostiory.
-You can add new files, change existing files or delete unused files and the VS code shows the number of changed files.

-### Step 4: Stage and Commit Changes

-To stage and commit chagnes, click the VS code source control icon, the IDE is in source control mode. type in commit message and press enter to commit the changes.
-If it is the first, VS Code will ask you to confirm stage all changes, select `Always` stage changes and confirm the commit.

-### Step 5: Push to Github Repository

-When you click the source control icon, the IDE is in source control mode.
-Click the `...` icon on the top and it displays a list of source control commands, select `Push` to push the changes to GitHub repository.
-The first time you use the git operation, VS Code will prompt you for your GitHub account name and password.

 ## 5 Using Git Command Line